 As the number one French e-commerce site internationally with 1 million hits a day, Airfrance.com makes a sale every two seconds.
 Due to the nature and expense of these purchases, most conversions still take place on desktop.
 However, the customer journey isn’t linear: Prospective travelers often conduct research on mobile (mobile represents more than 60% of traffic), but then still prefer to book tickets at home on desktop.

 Thanks to strong brand awareness, especially in the French market, a percentage of customers navigate directly to the Air France site.
-However, organic search is a major point of entry for various customer journeys, whether they are inspirational (travel guide), commercial (flights), or made in regards services (fees, luggage, etc.).
+However, organic search is a major point of entry for various customer journeys, whether they are inspirational (travel guide), commercial (flights), or made in regards to services (fees, luggage, etc.).

 A challenge of image but also of strategic data

-These results not only show the importance of Air France’s local pages, but they have also helped bring Air France’s team of SEO experts a better understanding of the search landscape today.
-The brand is reorienting its search strategy around the idea of providing direct answers wherever customers are searching, and regardless of whether they are searching by text or voice.
+These results not only show the importance of Air France’s local pages, they have also given Air France’s team of SEO experts a better understanding of the search landscape today.
+The brand is reorienting its search strategy around the idea of providing direct answers wherever customers are searching, regardless of whether they are searching by text or voice.
 In the long term, the goal is for Air France to be the single source of truth, providing brand verified answers wherever customers search for information concerning its offers, its points of sale, or its brand.